-Not all of our residents will be able to or will be comfortable accessing the consultation virtually.
-To ensure that all residents have the opportunity to engage with the process a new dedicated Local Plan community consultation hotline will be manned in office hours by Planning Officers.
+To ensure that all residents have the opportunity to engage with the process the dedicated Local Plan community consultation hotline will be reinstated and will be manned in office hours by Planning Officers.
 For those residents with detailed queries/comments a call back service will be put in place so that the most appropriate Officer can discuss residents' concerns.
-Officers will also distribute paper extracts of the Local Plan/Vison Statement, comments forms and other consultation material on request.
+Officers will also distribute paper extracts of the updated policies, comments forms and other consultation material on request.

-A number of resources will be used to promote the consultation and encourage engagement.
-Parish Councils, Neighbourhood Plan Groups and the Business Forums within the District will have the opportunity to request 'Consultation Resource Packs' which will offer both printed and digital access to resources.
-These resources will include leaflets, posters, comments forms and flyers.
-Social media will also enable consultation promotion and provide information regarding the DBLP/BGV Vision Statement, with regular updates from across the BDC accounts.
-This will also include regular updates and signposting, including, information videos, 'Frequently Asked Questions' and 'How to Guides,' the latter of which will inform people how to book and access the online events.
-As they were successful at the previous consultation, site notices will be placed at the site specific allocations within the plan.
+Social media will enable consultation promotion and provide information regarding the BLP, with regular updates from across the BDC accounts.
+This will also include regular updates and signposting, including, 'Frequently Asked Questions' and 'How to Guides,' the latter of which will inform users on how to complete the online comments forms.